 Mitch BainwolPresident & CEO, Alliance of Automobile Manufacturers

-Mitch Bainwol is President and CEO of the Alliance of Automobile Manufacturers, the trade association representing automakers who sell new vehicles in the United States.
-The Auto Alliance represents 12 leading automakers on a range of safety, environmental and related policy issues before Congress and state legislatures.
+Mitch Bainwol is President and CEO of the Alliance of Automobile Manufacturers, the leading trade association representing automakers selling new vehicles in the United States.
+The Auto Alliance represents 12 iconic automakers — from the U.S., Europe and Japan — on a range of safety, environmental and technology issues before Congress, the Executive Branch and state legislatures.

-Bainwol is a strong advocate for market-driven government policies that help move forward a technology innovation agenda.
+Bainwol is a strong advocate for market-driven government policies to advance an innovation agenda.
 “We’re on the precipice of a golden era in mobility.
 Our roads are going to be far safer than ever, and the environmental benefits are enormous,” according to Bainwol.
-“Each automaker is pursuing strategies consistent with its own vision of what will motivate its future customers, who are choosing winners through their collective purchasing patterns.”
-Bainwol is a proponent of government policies that increase fuel economy by recognizing innovative new safety technologies on today’s automobiles.
+“In today’s world, safer cars are green cars.
+The faster we can usher in the future, the better.”

-Since coming to Auto Alliance in September 2011, Bainwol has given consumers a larger voice in auto policy through development of the Alliance Auto Index, a national public opinion survey reaching 60,000 people annually to provide insights into consumer sentiments on a range of topics affecting automobiles.
-Recent survey findings show that nine out of 10 Americans see auto manufacturing as important to a strong economy.
+Since coming to the Auto Alliance in September 2011, Bainwol has given consumers a larger voice in auto policy through development of the Alliance Auto Index, a national public opinion survey reaching nearly 60,000 people annually to provide insights into consumer attitudes about auto- related issues.

-In the music space, technology was a threat, because technology enabled theft.
-In the auto industry, I’m in a world with massive technology companies who build vehicles, and technology is not a threat to our business model; it’s the enabler of the future …
+In the music space, innovation was a threat, because technology enabled theft.
+In the auto industry, I’m in a world with massive technology companies who build vehicles.
+Technology is not a threat to our business model; it’s the enabler of the future

 Bainwol is widely recognized for his campaign capabilities and knowledge of government processes.
 He spent 25 years in federal policymaking and politics, including serving as chief of staff to two U.S. Senators and two political committees.
 The Washington Post called Mr. Bainwol a “Top D.C.
 Lobbyist and Man in Demand.”
 Capitol Hill’s Roll Call newspaper included him as one of the 50 most influential “politicos” in Washington.
 Campaigns and Elections magazine named him a “Mover and Shaker.”

 Bainwol began his career as a budget analyst in President Ronald Reagan’s Office of Management and Budget.
-He obtained an undergraduate degree from Georgetown University and an M.B.A. from Rice University.
+He earned an undergraduate degree from Georgetown University and an M.B.A. from Rice University.

 Mr. Bainwol was born in Munich where his father was stationed.
 He grew up in Germany, the Canal Zone, Maryland, and Thailand before graduating from Frankfurt American High School.
-Bainwol serves on the boards of Center for Automotive Research and the Bryce Harlow Foundation, where he also is Chairman.
 He and his wife, Susan, have three children.
+He has been active in a variety of charities and non-profits, including Leadership Music, National Fatherhood Initiative, the Bryce Harlow Foundation and Heart’s Delight.